faastjs/faast.js/docs/01-introduction.md

 ## Setting up cloud providers

 Using the local provider allows you to test faast.js on your local machine.
-See [local provider instructions](./06-local.md).
+There is no setup, just use `"local"` as the name of the provider.

 AWS is recommended for optimal faast.js performance.
 See [AWS setup instructions](./04-aws-lambda#setup).

-Google Cloud is also fully supported.
+Google Cloud is also supported.
 See [Google Cloud setup instructions](./05-google-cloud-functions#setup).

 ## Usage